-- Real-world data in the higher dimensional space is confined to a region with effective lower dimensionality. - Dimensionality Reduction (to be covered later in the course) - Real-world data exhibits smoothness that enables us to make predictions exploiting interpolation techniques. - For example, - Data along a line or a plane in higher dimensional space - detection of orientation of object in an image; data lies on effectively 1 dimensional manifold in probably 1million dimensional space. - Face recognition in an image (50 or 71 features). - Spam filter
+- Real-world data in the higher dimensional space is confined to a region with effective lower dimensionality. - Dimensionality Reduction (to be covered next) - Real-world data exhibits smoothness that enables us to make predictions exploiting interpolation techniques. - For example, - Data along a line or a plane in higher dimensional space - detection of orientation of object in an image; data lies on effectively 1 dimensional manifold in probably 1 million dimensional space. - Face recognition in an image (50 or 71 features). - Spam filter